aazizov/rtail_kafka/README.md

 # rtail_kafka
 ![alt text](https://github.com/aazizov/rtail_kafka/blob/master/rtail_kafka.png?raw=true)
 ## Rust Implementation of _tail_ - GNU_Linux utility with Kafka producer(publisher) possibility.
-This utility follow(catch up) for any LOG file and send string by string changes to Kafka server.
+This utility follow(catch up) for any LOG file and produce(send) string by string changes to Kafka server.
 At the beginning of every new string adds local date_time information.
 For usage You need to insert follow keys :
 - -f - path to catch **file**